A Brief Introduction to Research Ethics at Simon Fraser University

 The Office of Research Ethics has made available a narrated presentation offering an introduction to research ethics at SFU.

-Zoom Guidance for Conducting Research Online
+*NEW* Zoom Guidance for Conducting Research Online

 Please use the below guidance when conducting research with human participants using Zoom.
 Note that while the guidance is specific to Zoom, similar principles can be applied across most online video conferencing platforms.